nusofthq/avchat-documentation/drupal7.md

 On top of that you can add your own custom user roles from `People -> PERMISSIONS -> Roles`.
 <h3>Limiting AVChat features</h3>

-To control what AVChat features (creating rooms, sending PM's, viewing webcams, etc.) are available to each user click on `People` in the top menu and then on the `Permissions` tab.
+To control what AVChat features (creating rooms, sending PM's, viewing webcams, etc.) are available to each user role click on `People` in the top menu and then on the `Permissions` tab.

 All user roles will be shown horizontally while all the AVChat features you can turn on and off will be shown vertically.